aryxmega/awwwry/_pages/01-about.md

 ***

-### I used to brap around on a '99 Harley-Davidson Sportster...
+**Why 'AWWWRY'?**

+People usually pronounce my name as `/air-ee/`, so I chose the word awry to solve that phonetic issue and added two extra Ws because I'm such a nerd that I needed the initials from world wide web sandwiched in my name.

 ![1999 Harley-Davidson Sportster 883](/assets/img/ary-mega-harley-davidson-sportster.jpg)

-...but sold it because:
+I used to brap around on a '99 Harley-Davidson Sportster, but sold it because:

 * After Arro was born, I only had time to brap around the city about once a month
 * Was seeing/reading more and more accidents on my feed